 Used to replace one or more missing teeth.

 A bridge is a dental appliance that replaces one or more natural missing teeth, thereby “bridging” the space between two teeth.
-Fixed bridges are cemented into place next to the “abutment” teeth–the surrounding teeth on either side of the space, or “span.”
+Fixed bridges are cemented into place onto the “abutment” teeth—the surrounding teeth on either side of the space, or “span.”
 Unlike removable partial dentures, bridges are not removable.

 A cantilever bridge may be used if there are teeth on only one side of the span.
 This involves anchoring the false tooth to one side over one or more natural, adjacent teeth.
 If there are no adjacent teeth to act as anchors, we may recommend an implant—a metal post that is surgically embedded into the bone and capped with a crown as an abutment.
 In some cases where the span is large, we may recommend a removable partial denture or even an implant-supported prosthesis.

 For a traditional fixed bridge, the first appointment consists of reducing the adjacent abutment teeth that will act as anchors.
-Impressions are made, from which a metal framework, including the replacement tooth, is created.
-By the second appointment, the final bridge is fitted over the teeth.
+Impressions are made, from which a Zirconia or metal framework, including the replacement tooth, is created.
+By the second appointment, the final bridge fits into place over the teeth.

 The total treatment time is usually between two or four weeks, depending on the type of bridge.

 With a bridge, it is more important than ever to brush, floss, and see your dentist regularly.
-If you do not control the buildup of food debris and plaque–the sticky film of bacteria formed from food acids–your teeth and gums can become infected, requiring further treatment and resulting in possible loss of the bridge.
-You may also use floss threaders that help remove bacteria from hard to reach spaces between the bridge and adjacent teeth and gums.
+If you do not control the buildup of food debris and plaque, your teeth and gums can become infected.
+This may require further treatment and potentially result in the loss of the bridge.
+You may also use floss threaders that help remove bacteria from hard to reach spaces.
+(Between the bridge and adjacent teeth and gums.)